jaredboice/daniel-san/README.md

             frequency: DAILY,
             name: 'cafeteria breakfast',
             amount: -5.00,
-            currencySymbol: 'EUR' // in this context, EUR will be converted to USD (the currencySymbol on the main trunk of danielSan above is 'USD')
+            currencySymbol: 'EUR' // in this context, EUR will be converted to USD (the primary-output symbol)
             dateStart: '2019-01-01',
             dateEnd: null,
         }